the-COH/chapter_1_season_5/README.md

 3. Ability to generate NFT and ease of identity management.

 4. We are generating an NFT for NFC tags for drones and UAVs and spare parts at the time of service and repair workflows.

+5. Analytics tooling for visualization, tabulation, collaboration and organization of data.

 5. Identity management, ability to extend the solution using IBC and reducing misinformation at the time of Incident analysis and reporting are the key reasons for experimenting with Canto.
 Overall, Canto enables investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, incident severity analysis based on the decentralize voting at the IBC chain.